 - Let's Play: It began as something a few weirdos did on the Games forum, but later gained its own subforum (and recently its own moderator), and has spread across the internet.
 Retsupurae was made in response.

-Lowtax and Shmorky have also gotten in on the act, playing Game Maker games of dubious quality (and Cry of Fear) on Lowtax's YouTube channel.
+Lowtax and Shmorky have also gotten in on the act, playing Game Maker/Unity games of dubious quality (and Cry of Fear) as part of Gaming Garbage.

 - Mind Screw: Some of the animations on the site make absolutely no sense.
 Then again, that's sort of the point.